tyazid/Exoplayer_VLC/README.md

 ![alt tag](https://github.com/tyazid/Exoplayer_VLC/blob/master/doc/diag1.png)

-Programmatically, the appliaction who want to use exoplayer with VLC renderers implementation should provide the appropriate RendererBuilder implementation ( com.google.android.exoplayer.demo.player.vlc.VLCRendererBuilder is the default one) as folowing:
+Programmatically, the appliaction who want to use exoplayer with VLC renderers implementation (ExoplayerDemo prj) should provide the appropriate RendererBuilder implementation ( com.google.android.exoplayer.demo.player.vlc.VLCRendererBuilder is the default one) as folowing:

 ```